 - Bootcut and flare jeans: Like wide-leg trousers, flare jeans create some drama on your bottom half and help to balance wider hips and thighs.

-- Fit-and-flare skirts: Skater skirts clinch in at the waist to accentuate this smaller part of pear body shapes and disguise wider thighs.
+- Fit-and-flare skirts: Skater skirts cinch in at the waist to accentuate this smaller part of pear body shapes and they then shoot out past wider thighs.